Henry Wade

-Henry Menasco Wade (November 11, 1914 – March 1, 2001) was an American lawyer who served as district attorney of Dallas County from 1951 to 1987.
+Henry Menasco Wade (November 11, 1914 – March 1, 2001) was an American lawyer who served as district attorney of Dallas County from 1951 to 1988.
 He participated in two notable U.S. court cases of the 20th century: the prosecution of Jack Ruby for killing Lee Harvey Oswald, and the U.S. Supreme Court case that held abortion was a constitutional right, Roe v.
 Wade.
 In addition, Wade was district attorney when Randall Dale Adams, the subject of the 1988 documentary film The Thin Blue Line, was wrongfully convicted in the murder of Robert Wood, a Dallas police officer.
-After his term and death, he was criticised for his corruption, ranging from wrongful convictions, to attitudes and certain comments on race, in addition to some decisions such as execution of innocent men.
+After his term and death, Wade was criticized for his corruption, ranging from wrongful convictions to attitudes and certain comments on race.

 Early life

 Wade, one of 11 children, was born in Rockwall County, Texas, outside Dallas.
 Wade, along with five of his seven brothers, entered the legal profession.
 Shortly after graduating from the University of Texas at Austin, in 1939, Wade joined the Federal Bureau of Investigation, headed by J. Edgar Hoover.
 Wade's assignment as special agent was to investigate espionage cases along the US East Coast and in South America.
 Wade served in the US Navy during World War II, participating in the invasions of the Philippines and Okinawa.